Army officer candidate on a field exercise during 12-week OCS training

-Thinking about becoming a military officer but don't want to spend four years at an academy?
-For those who already have a college degree, Officer Candidate School (OCS) offers a faster path to leadership.
-Think of it as a leadership bootcamp, an intense, accelerated program designed to transform civilians and prior-enlisted personnel into military managers in a matter of months, not years.
+How long is Officer Candidate School?
+Across the U.S. military, OCS runs roughly 9.5 to 17 weeks, depending on the branch.
+For anyone who already holds a college degree and doesn't want to spend four years at a service academy, Officer Candidate School (OCS) is the fastest path to a commission.
+Think of it as a leadership bootcamp, an intense, accelerated program built to transform civilians and prior-enlisted personnel into commissioned officers in a matter of months, not years.

-But one of the first questions on every candidate's mind is: just how long does it take?
-The answer isn't a single number.
-Each military branch tailors its program to its unique mission.
-The skills a future Navy officer needs to run a ship's department are fundamentally different from what an Army officer requires to lead a platoon on the ground, and their training durations reflect that.
-This guide breaks down the specific officer candidate school duration for the Army, Navy, Air Force, Marine Corps, and Coast Guard so you can compare each path to a commission.
+But the honest answer to "how long is OCS?" isn't a single number.
+Each branch tailors its program to its own mission.
+The skills a future Navy officer needs to run a ship's department are fundamentally different from what an Army officer requires to lead a platoon on the ground, and their training timelines reflect that.
+This guide breaks down OCS length for the Army, Navy, Air Force, Marine Corps, and Coast Guard, so you can compare every path to a commission side by side.

-OCS length varies by branch: Air Force/Space Force OTS is about 9.5 weeks, Marine OCC 10 weeks, Army OCS 12 weeks, Navy OCS 13 weeks, and Coast Guard OCS 17 weeks (the longest).
-Differences reflect each service’s mission, Army emphasizes field leadership, Air Force focuses on airpower academics, Navy adds shipboard skills, and the Marine Corps also offers PLC as two 6-week summer sessions for students.
-Timelines can extend if candidates are “recycled,” and commissioning is followed by lengthy job-specific training (e.g., Army BOLC), often making the total pipeline a year or more.
-Candidates should confirm current details with a recruiter and begin physical preparation early.
+OCS length varies by branch.
+Air Force and Space Force OTS runs about 9.5 weeks, Marine Corps OCC 10 weeks, Army OCS 12 weeks, Navy OCS 13 weeks, and Coast Guard OCS 17 weeks, the longest of any service.
+Those differences reflect each branch's mission: the Army emphasizes field leadership, the Air Force focuses on airpower academics, the Navy adds shipboard skills, and the Marine Corps also offers the Platoon Leaders Course (PLC) as two six-week summer sessions for college students.
+Timelines can extend if candidates are "recycled," and commissioning is followed by lengthy job-specific training such as Army BOLC, often pushing the total pipeline past a year.
+Branch durations are set by official service sources and can change, so confirm current details with a recruiter and start physical preparation early.

 Each service has developed a unique program to forge the specific type of leader it needs.
-As a result, the schools have different official names, are held in different locations, and vary in length.
-Here is a direct comparison of the primary officer training programs for college graduates:
+As a result, the officer training schools carry different official names, are held in different locations, and vary in length from under ten weeks to over four months.
+Here is a direct comparison of OCS length for college graduates entering each branch:

-• Army (Officer Candidate School - OCS): 12 Weeks at Fort Moore, Georgia
+• Army (Officer Candidate School - OCS): 12 Weeks at Fort Benning, Georgia

 • Navy (Officer Candidate School - OCS): 13 Weeks at Newport, Rhode Island